bhauman/lein-figwheel/README.md

 JavaScript and then ship it off to an evaluation environment.

-Folks who have been using ClojureScript for a while had to deal with a REPL that didn't work very well and from this perspective are greatful for a REPL that just starts up and stays connected to the evaluation environment.
+Folks who have been using ClojureScript for a while had to deal with a REPL that didn't work very well and from this perspective are grateful for a REPL that just starts up and stays connected to the evaluation environment.